-Money and business expert Dave Ramsey reports that student loan debt in the U.S. is somewhere between $867 billion and $1 trillion.
+According to a January 2018 article on website Student Loan Hero, Americans owe $1.48 trillion in student loan debt.
 That is how profound the student debt problem in the U.S. has become.
-To put it in even more perspective, Nerd Wallet goes on to report that the total credit card debt in the U.S. is at a similar level at $729 billion.
+To put it in even more perspective, that is about $620 billion more than the total credit card debt in the U.S. of $800 billion.

 The Growth of Student Loan Debt